|

 to keep prisoners.
 We will move camp before nightfall.
 We will

-postpone the orc raid until tomorrow."
+postpone the next attack on the orcs until tomorrow."

 "I do not want you to search the castle when I am away tomorrow,